tueftler/doget/README.md

 ## Authoring traits

 As said, traits are nothing special.
+Just commit and push them to make them available to the public.
 However, if you're creating Dockerfiles specifically designed for reuse, here are some things to keep in mind:

 * Always add a *FROM* instruction to express what your Dockerfile extends from.
 * If your traits provides an official base image, use *PROVIDES* and add its name.